MarkoRogers/manimPractice/README.md

 Updated on added more descriptive comments
 Updated on enhanced error messages for debugging Updated on updated code to follow style guide
+Updated on updated code to follow style guide